Your Headset Guide

 The preload should be applied to the bearings and will make sure that everything is secured and stays in place, the general rule is that the preload should be enough to stop any rocking or movements of the steerer tube, while the fork can still rotate freely.

-When it comes to threaded headsets, the older or more traditional bike will have them.
+When it comes to threaded headsets, the older or more traditional bike will have them, there is a range of options available, including NTN bearings.
 These days you tend to not see threaded headsets outside of budget bikes as well as track and touring bikes or on retro builds.

 On a threaded headset, the bearings will sit in cups that will be pressed to the top or bottom of the head tube.
 The race will sit on the fork crown and complete the bearing assembly at the bottom of the head tube.